picolibc/picolibc/doc/printf.md

 those functions to be discarded if they aren't used in the application.

+However, the defsym approach does not work with link-time optimization.
+In that case, applications can only use the default function.
+For that case, the library needs to allow a different default version to be selected while compiling the library.

 ## Printf and Scanf levels in Picolibc

-There are three levels of printf support provided by Picolibc that can be selected when building applications:
+There are three levels of printf support provided by Picolibc that can be selected when building applications.
+One of these is the default used when no symbol definitions are applied; that is selected using the picolibc built-time option, `-Dformat-default`, which defaults to `double`, selecting PICOLIBC_DOUBLE_PRINTF_SCANF.

- * Default level.
+ * PICOLIBC_DOUBLE_PRINTF_SCANF (default when
+   `-Dformat-default=double`).
 This offers full printf functionality, including both float and double conversions.
-This is what you get with no pre-processor definition.
+The picolibc.specs stanza that matches this option maps __d_vfprintf to vfprintf and __d_vfscanf to vfscanf.
+This is equivalent to adding this when linking your application:

+	cc -Wl,--defsym=vfprintf=__d_vfprintf -Wl,--defsym=vfscanf=__d_vfscanf

+   If you're using a linker that supports -alias instead of --defsym, you  would use:

+	cc -Wl,-alias,___d_vfprintf,_vfprintf -Wl,-alias,___d_vfscanf,_vfscanf

- * PICOLIBC_INTEGER_PRINTF_SCANF.
+ * PICOLIBC_INTEGER_PRINTF_SCANF (default when
+   `-Dformat-default=integer`).
 This removes support for all float and double conversions.
 The picolibc.specs stanza that matches this option maps __i_vfprintf to vfprintf and __i_vfscanf to vfscanf.
 This is equivalent to adding this when linking your
    application: